barkmadley/barkmadley.github.com/_posts/2011-07-13-annotated-extensible-observables.md

   that.get = get || function() { throw "unsettable"; };
   that.set = set || function() { throw "ungettable"; };

-  /* this is for checking mixin type dependencies */ that.types = {};
+  /* this is for checking decorator type dependencies */ that.types = {};
   return that;
 }